Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains: Found Exploits

 \subsection{Found Locking Attacks}

 {\bf Exploit $XT_8$: Locking FIFQ}: Certain mempool design prohibits eviction by admitting transactions as a FIFQ.
-Transactions are admitted only when there are empty slots.
+Transactions are admitted to a mempool only when there are empty slots.
 A full mempool always declines an arriving transaction.
 In practice, Reth $v0.1.0-alpha.4$ adopts the FIFQ mempool design.

 While a FIFQ mempool can not be vulnerable to eviction attacks, it can be easily locked by Exploit $XT_8$ as follows: Whenever the attacker observes an empty slot present in the mempool, she sends a pending transaction of a minimally necessary fee to occupy the slot.
 Any transactions that arrive after will encounter a full mempool and are declined.